p3palazzo/TAU0006/README.md

 ## License

-Adaptive Strategies in Traditional Building (c) 2020 by Pedro P. Palazzo
+TAU 0006 (c) 2020 by Pedro P. Palazzo

-Adaptive Strategies for Traditional Building is licensed under a Creative Commons Attribution 4.0 International License.
+TAU 0006 is licensed under a Creative Commons Attribution 4.0 International License.

 You should have received a copy of the license along with this work.
 If not, see http://creativecommons.org/licenses/by/4.0/.